-We’re living at a time of uncertainty when both work life and personal life are buffeted by political and social anxiety.
-Plan A’s nonprofit clients feel it; your employees, colleagues, board members, visitors, patients, and students feel it; so too do family and friends.
-The uncertainties we face around the forthcoming election, around government and the institutions we value, and around public support (contracts and grants) can make for a challenging environment for providing services and fulfilling mission.
-The ideological cleavages between individuals and between groups can be crippling to important relationships, as historic allies – individuals and groups – find themselves in opposition.
+We’re living at a time of uncertainty when both work life and personal life are buffeted by political, environmental, and social anxiety.
+Our employees, colleagues, board members feel it; our nonprofit clients, patients, students, and visitors feel it; so too do family and friends.
+The uncertainties many of us face around the nation’s direction and world events, around government policies and key funding sources that might impact our programs, around the economy and our fragile environment make this a challenging time and a changing landscape for the good that the nonprofit sector seeks to do.
+The ideological cleavages that have grown between individuals and between groups can exacerbate our feeling of uncertainty as they compromise important relationships on both the personal and professional level.

 How to lead in a time of uncertainty?
-This series, written by Plan A Advisors and Dr. Steve Axelrod, is not just for board chairs and chief executives, but for everyone holding a position of responsibility in the nonprofit sector.
+This series, by Plan A Advisors and Dr. Steve Axelrod, is for board chairs, chief executives, and everyone holding a position of responsibility in the nonprofit sector.

 In challenging times, it is important to keep current political events in perspective and not neglect the important relationships and personal sense of purpose that make up so much of the texture of our lives.
-Nonprofit leaders need to navigate relationships with those whose viewpoints differ from our own and reassert the importance of their organization’s mission.
+As leaders, we need to navigate relationships with those whose viewpoints differ from our own and to reassert the importance of the organization’s mission.
 A time of uncertainty is a critical leadership moment; your actions now can reverberate for months to come, so seize the opportunity to reassure and to lead.

 Reassert mission.
-Returning attention to your organization’s mission – its raison d’être – as well as an agreed-upon set of core values is a way to find common ground.
-Mission reminds everyone of a shared responsibility to constituents, be they clients, visitors, students, or members.
+New threats to institutions and individuals are designed to leave us off balance.
+Repeatedly reaffirming your organization’s mission – its raison d’être – as well as an agreed-upon set of core values is a way to find common ground.
+Mission reminds everyone of a shared responsibility to constituents, be they clients, visitors, patients, students, or members and enables us to see a clear path through the intentionally engineered chaos.

 Amplify action.
 Be clear about what you can do as an organization, and what individuals (board members, employees) can do to address uncertainty and serve your constituents.
 For example, the threat of decreased government funding is real, but the opportunity to increase philanthropic support is possible too.